-Generally, your fellowship only heals (removes wounds) at a sanctuary you reach on the adventure path.
-At the start of your turn when your fellowship is at a sanctuary (that is, a site 3 or site 6), you may heal up to 5 wounds from your companions.
+Generally, your fellowship only heals (removes wounds) at a site with the keyword sanctuary.
+At the start of your turn when your fellowship is at a sanctuary, you may heal up to 5 wounds from your companions (not allies).

 When the rules say "you may heal up to 5 wounds from your companions," you may choose to heal 5 different companions once, or one companion twice and another three times, or any other combination.
 You don't have to heal any wounds at all since it says "up to 5," which means you may choose any number from zero to 5.